droidecahedron/nrf_peripheral_dmm/README.md

 ![image](https://github.com/user-attachments/assets/43b16b08-48fd-4226-82f5-91e82970d598)

+> [!NOTE]
+> The application may pop up a prompt to update the firmware for the EK upon the first connection.
+Confirm this FW update and allow it to complete before moving to the next step.

 ## Step 7
 - Enable the LDO, the boost should be defaulted to 3V and LDO should default to 800 mV